TL;DR

 Identifying Structural Gaps

-The main issue I noticed in the site’s layout was that pages were being designed in isolation, without enough thought for how the overall structure could better support volunteer recruitment.
-To address this, I collaborated with another designer and organization members to brainstorm and map out two potential site structures.
+The main issue I noticed was that pages were designed in isolation, limiting support for volunteer recruitment.
+I worked with another designer and the team to brainstorm and map out two potential site structures.

 Option 1